Qumulo/docs/platforms/hpe-apollo-4200-gen9/getting-started.md

    * For an unencrypted installation, select **1) SET HBA MODE, set SmartArrays in HBA mode, destroy all data, reboot node** and then press **Enter**.

-     After the node reboots automatically, repeat the steps in this section to boot by using the USB Drive Installer and then select **continue, install in NonSecure Mode** and then press **Enter**.
+     After the node reboots automatically, repeat the steps in this section to boot by using the USB Drive Installer, select **continue, install in NonSecure Mode**, and then press **Enter**.

 ## Step 3: Run the Field Verification Tool (FVT)